 Impaired driving is a serious and persistent problem in Canada.
-Barely a day goes by when news reports do not contain a story on impaired driving.
+Barely a day goes by without a news report on impaired driving.
 Sometimes the impaired driver is taken off the road and charged before something terrible occurs.
-Sadly, in other instances, the reports contain the tragic news that yet another person has been killed or injured by an impaired driver.
+Sadly, in other instances, there is the tragic news that yet another person has been killed or injured by an impaired driver.

-Canada has an opportunity right now to introduce a new anti-impaired driving measure which will save hundreds of lives and prevent thousands of injuries each year.
+Canada has an opportunity to introduce a new anti-impaired driving measure which will save hundreds of lives and prevent thousands of injuries each year.

 Mandatory screening (previously called random breath testing) is a roadside breath screening test to detect impaired drivers.
 It is used mainly at stationary checkstops where every passing driver is required to stop and give a breath sample.
 Drivers remain in their cars, and the process is routine, quick and causes minimal delays for sober drivers.